google/koladata/docs/overview.md

 kd.group_by(ds).take(0)  # [4, 3, 2, 1]
 kd.unique(ds)  # the same as above

-# Group by can be used to swap dimensions
+# Group_by can be used to swap dimensions, which can be used to transpose a matrix
 ds = kd.slice([[1, 2, 3], [4, 5, 6], [7, 8, 9]])
 kd.group_by(ds.flatten(), kd.index(ds, dim=1).flatten())  # [[1, 4, 7], [2, 5, 8], [3, 6, 9]]
 ```